 Cayman Islands NWS is producing relevant infographics with IBF that are shared with the public, as part of ongoing efforts in this sense.

 In China, when CMA issues TC EWS, a multi-hazard approach and IBF are included.
-This includes the cyclone’s current position/intensity and future changes, the strong winds, precipitation, waves, and tides caused by the cyclone, and if possible, the TC-induced flush flooding, debris flow, rivers flooding and urban waterlogging.
+This includes the cyclone’s current position/intensity and future changes, the strong winds, precipitation, waves, and tides caused by the cyclone, and if possible, the TC-induced flash flooding, debris flow, rivers flooding and urban waterlogging.

 In Cuba, a multi-hazard framework is being used by the National Forecast Centre as well as an IBF concept is to be introduced in the information regarding TCs.
 However, further coordination should be done with the Civil Defence System, who has the mandate for the protection of people and the economy.